The Best One Day in San Francisco Itinerary: A Local’s Guide

 The Argonaut Hotel

 The Argonaut is an iconic San Francisco hotel.
-Most of the incredible rooms have Golden Gate Bridge views and if not, it doesn’t matter because all you’ll have to do is step outside to see it!
-If you’re willing to splurge a bit, this is the place to stay for a good combination of luxury, convenience, and style.
+Most of the incredible rooms have views of the Golden Gate Bridge, and if not, it doesn’t matter because all you’ll have to do is step outside to see it!
+If you’re willing to splurge, this is the place to stay for a good combination of luxury, convenience, and style.

 Check rates and availability here.